-Assess th

-PLAN DO CHECK e number of that require of ladders or olatforms with Irails If working at height cannot be eliminated, follow the substitution process flow to replace ladders with, MEWPS, Scaffolds, or platforms.
-For this to flow I would follow a process: platforms with suitable edge protection, temporary mobile scaffold, fixed scaffolding, MEWP with an aim to engineer a fixed platform, access etc THE END GOAL Complete an audit to assess compliance in a switch from ladders to an appropriate substitute.
-Carry our point of work risk assessments at the start of every task and consider is this the correct way?
-Regular supervision by supervisors and management whilst the task is being completed.
-Inspections and Audits to close the process off.
+Assess the number of activities that require the use of ladders or hop up platforms with process flow to no quardrails

+If working at height MEWPS, Scaffolds, or point of work risk platforms.
+For this to assessments at the flow I would follow a process: platforms and consider is this with suitable edge the correct way? protection, temporary Regular supervision mobile scaffold, fixed by supervisors and an aim to engineer a fixed platform, access

+Complete an audit to cannot be eliminated. assess compliance in follow the substitution a switch from ladders to an appropriate replace ladders with, substitute.
+Carry our start of every task scaffolding, MEWP with management whilst the task is being completed.
+Inspections and Audits etc...
+THE END GOAL to close the process off.